mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-2.markdown

 ### The power of the posterior

 Looking at model fit with different numbers of components confirms Kate's initial hypothesis.
 A single  Gaussian does not fit the data distribution well as there are barely any observations around its mean.
 With 3 components, the 3rd Gaussians unnecessarily overlaps the other two.
+If $K=2$, the first component with high phenols and lower malic acid would correspond to the better wine that the supplier has historically shipped to Kate.

 Model selection metrics support the assumption that there is more than one component as AIC and BIC drop sharply between 1 and 2 components.
-The mild decrease after 2 components means that there may be more than 2  grape types, which does not exactly corroborates the conclusions of the "eyeballing" approach.
+The reduction in AIC/BIC after 2 components, albeit slower than after 1 component, means that there may be more than 2 grape types, which does not totally corroborates the previous "eyeballing" interpretation.

 {:refdef: style="text-align: center;"}
 [![3 numbers of components](/assets/vary-c-gmm.png){: width="1200px"}](https://i.imgur.com/9MndDQS.png)